 "am so much happy for the shallow well repair, at least our families are now safe with clean water and water related diseases are no more, we have had enough suffering, the poor and distant health centres had become our homes due to diseases caused by dirty water, now the money we are to spend in hospitals is to help us meet other needs thanks so much”

 Each of the families have now received two hens and everything they need to collect and store safe water for their domestic needs and to water their crops.

-You will see below the progress of the Parish Project in Kaleere, Uganda, the testimonies and feedback from the project have been very encouraging and, despite the drought at the end of 2016, real progress is being made by this community.
+You will see below how the Parish Project in Kaleere, Uganda progressed, the testimonies and feedback from the project have been very encouraging and real progress has been made by this community.

-We currently have four PARISH PROJECTS underway in Rwanda and Uganda changing the lives of communities in need.
+We have several PARISH PROJECTS underway in Rwanda and Uganda changing the lives of communities in need.
 In order for this support to continue WE NEED YOUR DONATIONS

 Applying a holistic approach tailored to the most urgent needs of each community.